YanlunZhu/Reddit-comments-Scraping/README.md

 This block will take plenty of time.

-# Finally, GPT-2 model (https://github.com/minimaxir/gpt-2-simple) to run your own research
+# Finally, GPT-2 model
+Use gpt-2-simple (https://github.com/minimaxir/gpt-2-simple) to do your own research